oracle-livelabs/apex/ai-vision-lab/1-configure-oci/1-configure-oci.md

     ![Profile Menu](images/add-api-key.png " ")

 7. The key is added, and the Configuration File Preview is displayed.
-Copy and save the configuration file snippet from the text box.
-You will use this information in Oracle APEX Web Credentials.
+Copy and save the configuration file snippet from the text box into a notepad.
+You will use this information for creating Oracle APEX Web Credentials.

     ![Profile Menu](images/configuration-preview.png " ")

 ## Task 2: Create Web Credentials in Oracle APEX

-Web credentials are used to authenticate connection to external REST services, or REST Enabled SQL services.
+Web credentials are used to authenticate connection to external REST services, or REST Enabled SQL services from APEX.

 Creating Web Credentials securely stores and encrypts authentication credentials for use by Oracle APEX components and APIs.
 Credentials cannot be retrieved back in clear text.
-Credentials are stored at the workspace level and therefore are visible in all applications.
+Credentials are stored at the workspace level and therefore are visible to all applications.

-To create web credentials in Oracle APEX:
+To create a Web Credential in Oracle APEX:

 1. Login into your Oracle APEX workspace.